These Parmesan Cheese Crisps are great on a salad as a little topper. Try them on the side of a dinner for a little crunchy extra.

 - Preheat oven to 400° F. Line large baking sheet with a silpat mat or parchment paper.

-- With a tablespoon measuring spoon, scoop mounded tablespoons of the grated cheese onto the prepared baking sheet.
+- With a tablespoon measuring spoon, scoop mounded tablespoons of the grated cheese onto the prepared baking sheet, making as many mounds as you like.
 Leave at least ½-inch between each mound.
 Lightly press the mounds out until they are flat.
-Repeat until all the grated Parmesan is gone.
+Repeat until all the grated cheese is used.

 - Bake for 5-8 minutes.
 Remove from oven when edges just turn golden brown.
+Check occasionally while baking to ensure they don’t burn.
 Let cool completely on the baking sheet.

 Notes